bruceravel/demeter/documentation/Athena/process/deg.rst

 the data is plotted as |chi| (E).
 The point-by-point deglitching algorithm works on the |chi| (E) data in the same manner as for
 |mu| (E) data.
 Points are selected by clicking on the plot, then
-removed by clicking the :kbd:`Remove point,light` button.
+removed by clicking the :button:`Remove point,light` button.